miso-lims/miso-lims/docs/user_manual/type_data.md

 ## QC Types

-QC types identify instruments or methods used to QC an item.
+QC types identify methods used to QC an item.
 A QC type may target samples, libraries, pools, sequencing containers, or runs.
+A QC type may specify the instrument model, kit descriptor, and controls that it uses.
+If these are specified, additional related information is required when entering QCs.

 Some QC types may be linked to one of the target's fields.
 For example, a "Volume Check" QC type might be linked to a sample's volume.
 These QCs can be set to auto-update the field, so that when a new QC is entered, the item's related field is updated automatically.

 MISO administrators can add, edit, and delete QC types using the standard interface.
 A QC type can only be deleted if there are no existing QCs of the type.

+In addition to the bulk Create/Edit QC Types page, there is a single Create/Edit QC Type page.
+The single Create/Edit page allows you to make all the same changes to a QC type as the bulk page, and also allows you to manage the QC type's controls.
+To get to the single Create QC Type page, enter "1" for the quantity when adding a QC type.
+To get to the Edit QC Type page, click the name of the QC you wish to edit on the QC Types list page.

+The Controls table at the bottom of the single Create/Edit QC Type page allows you to manage the QC type's controls.
+To add a new control, click the "Add" button in the toolbar, enter an alias for the new control when prompted, and click the "Add" button.
+To remove an existing control, select it in the list and click the "Remove" button in the toolbar.
+You will only be able to remove a control if it has not been used in any QCs.
+Be sure to click the "Save" button at the top right of the page to confirm any changes.